ridetored/ai-search-engine-analysis/README.md

 This Python script evaluates AI-based search engine responses by analyzing their relevance, context awareness, and sentiment.
 By sending queries to a specified AI search engine and scoring the responses, this tool can help assess the quality of different search engine outputs.

+For a deeper dive into AI search engines, read our article: [Exploring AI-Powered Search Engines](https://seo4one.com/ai-search-engines/exploring-ai-powered-search-engines-the-future-of-online-information-retrieval).

 ## Features

 - Sends a query to a specified AI-based search engine.